freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/06-quality-assurance/advanced-node-and-express/announce-new-users.md

 # --description--

-多くのチャットルームは、ユーザーが接続または切断したときに、チャットにいる他のすべての接続中ユーザーにそのことを通知して表示することができます。 接続時と切断時にすでにイベントをエミットしているはずなので、このような機能をサポートするようにこのイベントを変更するだけです。 The most logical way of doing so is sending 3 pieces of data with the event: the username of the user who connected/disconnected, the current user count, and if that username connected or disconnected.
+Many chat rooms are able to announce when a user connects or disconnects and then display that to all of the connected users in the chat.
+Seeing as though you already are emitting an event on connect and disconnect, you will just have to modify this event to support such a feature.
+The most logical way of doing so is sending 3 pieces of data with the event: the username of the user who connected/disconnected, the current user count, and if that username connected or disconnected.

 Change the event name to `'user'`, and pass an object along containing the fields `username`, `currentUsers`, and `connected` (to be `true` in case of connection, or `false` for disconnection of the user sent).
 Be sure to change both `'user count'` events and set the disconnect one to send `false` for the field `connected` instead of `true` like the event emitted on connect.